 Then Jonathan goes to Tokyo.
 He visits a comic store in the old quarter of Yanaka.
 Yanaka is famous for its small wooden houses and its many temples.
-On the photos you see some traditional houses.
-Compare to the shop on page 12.
+On the photo you see a traditional houses.

 The main part of the story plays in Takayama and it surroundings.
 Takayama is a mountain village.
 This is a view of the village.

 The red bridge that is shown on page 15.
 The magic of Cosey at work: look at the concrete posts that Cosey manages to hide for us.

 A traditional Japanese ‘chalet’ around Takayama.
 Compare to page 43.